Updated March 13th 2017

 In order for your site to be allowed to connect to PixelPin, you need a PixelPin developer account.

 The really important piece of information is the Redirect URI (the 'URL' that PixelPin returns to after a user logs in).
-This must match your request for security reasons, otherwise you will see an error when you attempt to logon with PixelPin.
+This must match your request for security reasons, otherwise you will see an error when you attempt to log in with PixelPin.